 How Aphrodisiac Herbs Work

 When we peer past the shallow and surface-level view, these plants are much more than their good looks.
 Passionflower has a lovely calming effect on the nervous system and the mind.
 The herb is used in teas, tinctures, and infusions and has a pleasant, mild, and slightly bitter flavor.
-Passionflower also supports a healthy inflammation response as well as healthy hormone balance.
+Passionflower also supports a healthy inflammatory response as well as healthy hormone balance.

 Hawthorn berries are sweet, sour, and astringent.
 They're often used in tinctures, teas, juices, and syrups.
 The berries are rich in free radical scavengers and provide your body with defenses against oxidative stress and environmental irritations.
 They nourish the nervous system and support vitality.
 They help tonify, nourish, and strengthen the heart, and improve blood circulation.